 Okay, What Else Do I Need?

-Let's say that you have a machine set up and ready to mine or cloud service you trust and want to try.
-You know how to mine Dash coin too and are anxious to get started.
+Let's say that you have a machine set up and ready to mine, or a cloud service you trust and want to try.
+You know how to mine Dash coin, too, and are anxious to get started.

 Hold your horses, because you still need to set up some other things.

 First off, you will need somewhere to keep your Dash.
 For that, you will have to get a wallet.
 Your Dash isn't exactly stored in the wallet.
 After all, it's only a record on the blockchain.
 Instead, you need a wallet to keep your private key.
 The public address, which identifies your transactions, ties you to the private key.